Car Maintenance Supplies

 Here are a couple of situations as presented by a reader and my own family as support for this concept:

 “The roads throughout western Florida where the storm made landfall were packed with those evacuating.
 Many of the gas stations had closed, so those who didn’t have much gas in their tanks were put at risk on the road.
-I’m sure many would have benefited from having one of these car emergency kits and putting the contents to use.
+I’m sure many would have benefited from having one of these car emergency kits and using the contents.

-My two daughters and one son-in-law had driven up to Park City, Utah for a quick visit with friends a few years ago.
-The weather was beautiful to start the day with the sun shining on their way up Parley’s Canyon, one of the main east/west routes through Utah on I-80.”
+My two daughters and one son-in-law had driven to Park City, Utah, for a quick visit with friends a few years ago.
+The weather was beautiful to start the day, with the sun shining on their way up Parley’s Canyon, one of the main east/west routes through Utah on I-80.

 Here’s the deal about this particular northern Utah canyon.
 It can be brutal in the winter with ice and layers of frozen snow.
-At times, cars and trucks slip and slide going up or down the canyon if they don’t have snow tires, tire chains, or 4-wheel drive for traction.
-Local agencies try to keep the road clear during snowstorms, but it can be a challenge in heavy storms.
+Cars and trucks sometimes slip and slide up or down the canyon if they don’t have snow tires, tire chains, or 4-wheel drive for traction.
+Local agencies try to clear the road during snowstorms, but heavy storms can be challenging.

 Snowy Canyons

-Of course, those who are prepared with tires, chains, or 4-wheel drive are sometimes dodging those cars that have trouble driving in severe snowstorms.
-If you’re driving down the canyon it doesn’t matter what your car is equipped with, it can sometimes be like an ice skating rink with cars sliding everywhere.
+Of course, those prepared with tires, chains, or 4-wheel drive are sometimes dodging those cars with trouble driving in severe snowstorms.
+If you’re driving down the canyon, it doesn’t matter what your vehicle is equipped with; it can sometimes be like an ice skating rink with cars sliding everywhere.

-Once you start to slide using your breaks won’t work if it’s really icy.
-Most of us who drive in bad weather know we need to gear down and slow down.
-Sometimes there’s no way to slow down once the sliding starts.
+Once you start to slide, using your breaks won’t work if it’s icy.
+Most of us who drive in bad weather know we must gear down and slow down.
+Sometimes, there’s no way to slow down once the sliding starts.
 I call it white-knuckle driving.

 On this particular day, my family made it up the canyon in beautiful sunny weather.
-On the way down the canyon, a truck further down the canyon ahead of them had an engine fire problem and the resulting chaos stopped traffic for almost two full hours.
-I’m sure you’ve probably gotten into your car to drive a short distance and sometimes the traffic stops, I mean to a dead stop.
+On the way down, a truck further down the canyon ahead of them had an engine fire problem, and the resulting chaos stopped traffic for almost two full hours.
+I’m sure you’ve probably gotten into your car to drive a short distance, and sometimes, the traffic stops—I mean, to a dead stop.

 This happened to them on their way home, and what should have been a 15-minute trip during the canyon phase was much longer than anyone could expect.
-Now, there is no way to turn around in most sections on this I-80 Parley’s Canyon Highway.
-No stopping or U-Turns are allowed on either side of the road.
+There is no way to turn around in most sections of I-80 Parley’s Canyon Highway, and no stopping or U-turns are allowed on either side of the road.

-It has a barrier about 4 feet high going down the center of the highway in many places, so once you start driving down the road, you have to go to the next exit.
+It has a barrier about 4 feet high going down the highway’s center in many places, so you must go to the next exit once you start driving down the road.
 So what do you do when you’re stalled in the middle of the canyon for multiple hours?
 Here are some ideas for you to consider:

 Shout Out To My Son-In-Law

-I must shout out to my son-in-law for filling the gas tank before heading up the canyon.
+I must thank my son-in-law for filling the gas tank before heading up the canyon.
 Whew, it was hot that day, at least they could run the air conditioning.
 If it had been during the winter they would have had to run the car’s heater to keep them warm.

 It’s all about being prepared.
-The main challenging thing, they had no water bottles in the car.
-Luckily it was only two hours sitting at a standstill.
+The main challenge was that they had no water bottles in the car.
+Luckily, it was only two hours sitting at a standstill.

-This is when my Emergency Car Toilet would have come in very handy in an emergency car kit.
-All you need is an empty #10 can, filled with the items on the post I wrote.
+This is when my Emergency Car Toilet would have come in handy in an emergency car kit.
+All you need is an empty #10 can filled with the items on the post I wrote.
 You would be good to go, literally.
 LOL

 Emergency Car Kit

-We have two of these bags that I made into a car kit for emergencies and they are secured in the back of my Honda CRV.
+We have two of these bags that I made into a car kit for emergencies, and they are secured in the back of my Honda CRV.
 My Dewalt tool kit is my first aid kit.
-These Husky Tool Bags are great.
-The pack of items was put together some time ago and I feel so much more confident when we travel now.
-I feel we are properly prepared with the bags packed and ready all the time, just like my bug-out bags.
+These Husky Tool Bags are excellent.
+The pack of items was put together some time ago, and I feel so much more confident when we travel now.
+I think we are always properly prepared with the bags packed and ready, just like my bug-out bags.

 How To Make Your Own Emergency Car Kit